The Garden Room

 A range of Cooper’s work is on display for visitors to enjoy, from oil studies to drawings and a selection of his prints.

-On display alongside Cooper’s artwork is our large showcase ‘Animals, Art & Us’, containing a diverse range of natural history specimens including native, introduced and migratory species as well as the remains of animals now extinct, that once populated the area.
+On display alongside Cooper’s artwork is a large showcase ‘Animals, Art & Us’, containing a diverse range of natural history specimens including native, introduced and migratory species as well as the remains of animals now extinct, that once populated the area.

 A selection of objects on display alongside these specimens demonstrate some of the many ways in which animals have influenced the thinking, art and lives of people throughout history.